Stretchable PCB Technology: RUSH PCB UK LTD Innovates for Flexible Applications

 Stretchable PCBs are very useful in the industry where two parts of a machine move relative to each other and must be interconnected electrically.
 For instance, a sensor executing complex movements on a stationary machine is best interconnected using a stretchable PCB as it allows the sensor to move in multiple degrees of freedom, including linear and rotational.
 Apart from being able to twist and bend, the stretchable interconnect can also allow the sensor to move linearly away from the machine (stretch) when needed, with a maximum elongation of 30% of its original length.

 Therefore, two or more rigid boards connected by stretchable substrates can change their positions very easily, can change their positional angles relative to each other, and move apart or come close to each other, while remaining electrically tethered to each other all the time.
 However, for repeated stretching and contractions, RUSH PCB recommends limiting the elongation of stretchable PCBs to 10% of the original length.

 Mechanism of Stretchable PCBs

-As adding multiple layers of adhesive and Polyurethane substrates reduces the stretchability of the product, stretchable PCBs are mostly double-sided and four layers at the most.
-To maintain a homogeneous elastomeric construction, manufacturers apply a Polyurethane solder-mask or coverlay on the finished PCB.
+As adding multiple layers of adhesive and Polyurethane substrates reduces the stretchability of the product, stretchable PCBs are mostly double-sided and have four layers at the most.
+To maintain a homogeneous elastomeric construction, manufacturers apply a Polyurethane solder mask or overlay on the finished PCB.